After two years of COVID-19 apprehension, our family is going on a real vacation — airplanes, amusements, and sit-down restaurants.

 Choose to travel first.
 Then figure out the details.

 What do I mean by that?

 If you want to travel, set a goal to travel.
-Just like setting a savings or retirement milestone, motivation will push you to achieve your goal.
-Pick a date or frame, then make a plan to get there and follow through.
+Like setting a savings or retirement milestone, motivation will push you to achieve your goal.
+Pick a date or frame, then make a plan to get there and execute.

 Eliminate recurring monthly payments.